-30 In which circumstances may an employer be held liable for the acts or conduct of its employees?
+In which circumstances may an employer be held liable for the acts or conduct of its employees?

-The employer will be held liable for all acts or conduct of its employees when carried out within the course of his or her duties.
+The employer will be held liable for all acts or conduct of its employees when carried out within the course of their duties.

-When an employee injures a third party, the employer may be held jointly or separately liable for such an injury.
-The employer is not liable for the acts of any of its employees when an employee acts outside of the course of his or her employment or the employee acts in violation of the terms and conditions of such employment.
+When an employee injures a third party, the employer may be held jointly or severally liable for such an injury.
+The employer is not liable for the acts of any of its employees when an employee acts outside of the course of their employment or the employee acts in violation of the terms and conditions of their employment.